Amir380-A/Nodejs-Auth/README.md

 # Nodejs-Auth

 ## Node.js Authentication App
- I worked previously with Node.js as Icreated a project that has basic RESTful API using node and express and mongodb using Atlas, but I haven’t gotten into authentication and containerization an app.
+ I worked previously with Node.js as Icreated a project that has basic RESTful API using node and express and mongodb by using mogoose and Atlas, but I haven’t gotten into authentication and containerization an app.

 I used JWT for token authentication and docker for containerization